Lucille "Lucy" Faye Volden

-Lucy was preceded in death by her parents; brother, Gary (Donna) Bjornstad; sister, Myra (Mike) Jeffords; brother, Blaine Bjornstad; grandson, Eric Rood; and son-in-law, Randy “Woody” Wooden.
+Lucy was preceded in death by her parents; brother, Gary (Donna) Bjornstad; sister, Myra (Mike) Jeffords; brother, Wayne Bjornstad; grandson, Eric Rood; and son-in-law, Randy “Woody” Wooden.

 In lieu of flowers, memorials are preferred.

-A Memorial Service will be held at 5:30 PM on Saturday, June 18, 2022, at Vosseteig-Larson Funeral Home in Viroqua.
-Visitation will be held from 4:30 PM until the time of service.
+A Memorial Service was held at 5:30 P.M. on Saturday, June 18, 2022, at Vosseteig-Larson Funeral Home in Viroqua.
+Visitation was held from 4:30 P.M. until the time of service.
 Online Condolences may be expressed at www.vossfh.com.

 Special thanks to the staff members at Gundersen Lutheran Medical Center for their loving care and service.